 Through this greater understanding of the situation, compassion for Both parties is instantly felt.
 No longer is their a victim and a villain, but two people making certain choices based on poor prior and present understanding.
 It is through this process that forgiveness can manifest.
 Forgiveness is simply the eventual understanding of the true nature of the situation.

-The Wisdom and understanding gained through this introspective meditative process shines a light on the fear-filled misunderstood darkness that has been carried through life.
+The Wisdom and understanding gained through this introspective meditative process shine a light on the fear-filled misunderstood darkness that has been carried through life.
 That fear emerging again and again in different forms, but always from the same imprinting moment

 Each time the process of patriarchal meditation is undertaken, one by one the repetitive thoughts lose their power over the present.
 These recurrent thoughts are swept away like unneeded rubbish never to return.
 We don’t obsessively wonder about what colour our socks are, because we can simply look down to find the answer.
 This holds true for all the other repetitive thoughts that we have always obsessed about.
 As we slowly gain insight and understanding into their true nature, they cease to be a source of fear and suffering and are seen for why they are, just a harmless moment in time from long ago.